Tuttotorna/lon-mirror/README.md

 ---

+17. Running Tests and Demos

+Run the full test suite:

+pytest tests/ -v

+Run the prime regime demo:

+python examples/prime_gap_knn_demo.py

+The demo prints:

+current prime

+true next gap

+predicted gap (if admissible)

+confidence

+STOP / OK reason

+---

-16. What OMNIA Is Not
+18. What OMNIA Is Not

 OMNIA is not: